-Chinese movies are made between the 3 areas of Chinese language cinema: China, Hong Kong and Taiwan.
-In the history of Chinese cinema, there are many must-see movies and masterpieces.
-Cinema arrived in China in 1896 and the first Chinese movie, Dingjun Mountain, was made in 1905.
-In the very early years, the cinema market was located in Shanghai.
-The 1920s was dominated by commercial movies and small studio productions, particularly in the wuxia action movie genre.
+Chinese movies are produced in three main areas of Chinese-language cinema: Mainland China, Hong Kong, and Taiwan.
+The history of Chinese cinema features numerous must-see films and masterpieces.
+Cinema first arrived in China in 1896, and the first Chinese film, “Dingjun Mountain,” was made in 1905.
+In the early years, the cinema market was primarily centered in Shanghai.
+The 1920s saw a significant rise in commercial films and small studio productions, particularly in the wuxia action genre.

 Princess Iron Fan (1941), the first Chinese animated movie, was released at the end of this period.
 It influenced Japanese wartime animation and later Osamu Tezuka.
-After being completely blocked by the war in 1941, until the end of the conflict in 1945, the movie industry of the city of Shanghai was under Japanese control.
+After being wholly blocked by the war in 1941, until the end of the conflict in 1945, the movie industry of the city of Shanghai was under Japanese control.

 Chinese Movies After the War